amzn/selling-partner-api-docs/guides/en-US/use-case-guides/notifications-api-use-case-guide/notifications-use-case-guide-v1.md

 # What is the Notifications API?

 The Selling Partner API for Notifications lets you subscribe to notifications that are relevant to a selling partner's business.
 Using this API, you can create a destination to receive notifications, subscribe to notifications, delete notification subscriptions, and more.
 Instead of polling for information, your application can receive information directly from Amazon when an event triggers a notification to which you are subscribed.

+You can subscribe to notifications on behalf of sellers or vendors.
+To determine whether you can subscribe to a notification type on behalf of sellers only, vendors only, or both, see [notificationType](#notificationtype).

 ### Terminology